-Instructure's Head of Security will work with the SVP of Engineering, General Counsel, VP of Operations, and the incident response team to draft and execute a notification plan.
+Instructure's CISO will work with the SVP of Engineering, General Counsel, VP of Operations, and the incident response team to draft and execute a notification plan.
 The purpose of the plan is to provide full, accurate, and timely notification that meets or exceeds all statutory requirements.
 In the case of high severity security issues, affected parties will be alerted immediately while indirectly affected parties will be alerted within forty-eight (48) hours.
 These legal requirements will vary on a state-by-state basis.
-Working with the appropriate parties, Instructure's Head of Security and the incident response team notify all affected individuals and develop remediation strategies as appropriate and sufficient to the situation.
+Working with the appropriate parties, Instructure's CISO and the incident response team notify all affected individuals and develop remediation strategies as appropriate and sufficient to the situation.